meriffa/blog/Resources/Documents/Install .NET Core On Linux.md

 ## Verify Install (Optional)

-To verify the .NET Core install use the following:
+To verify the .NET Core installation use the following:

 ```
 dotnet --list-runtimes
 dotnet --list-sdks
 ```

-- If you installed .NET Core Runtime you should see:
+* If you installed .NET Core Runtime you should see:

 ```
 Microsoft.NETCore.App 9.0.0 [/usr/share/dotnet/shared/Microsoft.NETCore.App]
 ```

-- If you installed ASP.NET Core Runtime you should see:
+* If you installed ASP.NET Core Runtime you should see:

 ```
 Microsoft.NETCore.App 9.0.0 [/usr/share/dotnet/shared/Microsoft.NETCore.App]
 Microsoft.AspNetCore.App 9.0.0 [/usr/share/dotnet/shared/Microsoft.AspNetCore.App]
 ```

-- If you installed .NET Core SDK you should see:
+* If you installed .NET Core SDK you should see:

 ```
 Microsoft.NETCore.App 9.0.0 [/usr/share/dotnet/shared/Microsoft.NETCore.App]